 Babies and Toddlers

-For lots more advice and information, to go: https://www.nhs.uk/conditions/pregnancy-and-baby/?tabname=babies-and-toddlers
+For lots more advice and information, go to: https://www.nhs.uk/conditions/baby/

 For help with fussy eaters, go to: https://www.nhs.uk/conditions/pregnancy-and-baby/fussy-eaters/

 and for advice on healthy eating, portion sizes and much more: Dental Letter List of dentists Top tips for teeth Tooth friendly/unfriendly snacks Teeth brushing songs Portion size Teeth brushing Daily Food Clock Brushing Chart Healthy packed lunch How much sugar Balancing your plate Eatwell Plate

 For lots of advice on Food Facts, Recipes for Children, Fun Indoor Activities, Sugar Swaps and Your Child’s Weight, go to https://www.nhs.uk/change4life

 For details of how to keep your children safe on-line visit http://www.nspcc.org.uk/keeping-children-safe/online-safety/